-Notes: ASU = air separation unit; $LH_2$ = liquefied hydrogen; LOHC = liquid organic hydrogen carrier; MWh = megawatthour; $NH_3$ = ammonia.
-The illustrative analysis is based on an emission intensity of hydrogen production of 1 kg $CO_2$ -eq/kg $H_2$ , an emission intensity of electricity of 20 kg $CO_2$ -eq/MWh at the export port and different grid emission factors at the importing location.
-Illustrated values are cumulative, e.g. if the importing region has a grid emission factor of 400 kg $CO_2$ -eq/MWh, those areas below that value (0 and 200 kg $CO_2$ -eq/MWh) should also be considered.
+Notes: ASU = air separation unit; LH_2 = liquefied hydrogen; LOHC = liquid organic hydrogen carrier; MWh = megawatthour; NH_3 = ammonia.
+The illustrative analysis is based on an emission intensity of hydrogen production of 1 kg CO2-eq/kg H2, an emission intensity of electricity of 20 kg CO2-eq/MWh at the export port and different grid emission factors at the importing location.
+Illustrated values are cumulative, e.g. if the importing region has a grid emission factor of 400 kg CO2-eq/MWh, those areas below that value (0 and 200 kg CO2-eq/MWh) should also be considered.
 Hydrogen transport by pipeline assumes a 48-inch pipeline used at 100% of its nominal capacity.
-Cargo fuel refers to using the shipped cargo as fuel in the case of $LH_2$ and ammonia.
+Cargo fuel refers to using the shipped cargo as fuel in the case of LH2 and ammonia.
 Zero-emission fuel represents a shipping fuel with zero direct greenhouse gas emissions.
 For the use of marine fuel oil, the direct emissions are included, but not any upstream and midstream emissions related to oil production and refining.
 Emissions include conditioning, i.e. the conversion of hydrogen into other carriers at the export port and the reconversion back into hydrogen at the import port.
-Ammonia cracking is assumed to burn imported ammonia to provide process heat, while LOHC dehydrogenation is assumed to use dehydrogenated hydrogen for process heat.
-The areas "Ammonia cracking, marine fuel oil" and "Dehydrogenation, marine fuel oil" illustrate the emissions associated with the transport of the fuel by ship, i.e. ammonia or dehydrogenated hydrogen used to provide process heat for the ammonia cracking and LOHC dehydrogenation processes, respectively, without being delivered to the consumer.
+Ammonia cracking is assumed to burn imported ammonia to provide process heat, while LOHC dehydrogenation is assumed to use dehydrogen used to provide process heat for the fuel oil" and "Dehydrogenation, marine fuel oil" illustrate the emissions associated with the transport of the fuel by ship, i.e. ammonia or dehydrogen used to provide process heat for the ammonia cracking and LOHC dehydrogenation processes, respectively, without being delivered to the consumer.
 Emissions from unburned boil-off hydrogen or fugitive emissions of hydrogen are not considered.